105 – General Information and Procedures

 - Verification of Documents and Information

-- Use the 105 application to apply for admission in 2020.
-For applications to subsequent years (i.e., 2021 and beyond), you must start a new application.
-This application can be obtained from the OUAC beginning in September of the year before studies are expected to begin.
+- Use the 105 application to apply for admission in 2023.
+For applications to subsequent years (i.e., 2024 and beyond), you must start a new application.
+You can obtain this application from the OUAC beginning in September of the year before you expect your studies to begin.
 You will be required to pay a new processing fee and any applicable additional fees.

-- The OUAC will send you an acknowledgement email immediately after you submit your application (assuming you provided a valid email address on your application).
+- We will send you an acknowledgement email immediately after you submit your application (assuming you provided a valid email address on your application).

 Applying for Part‑time Study

-At some universities, the 105 application must be used to apply to part‑time studies.
-If this information is not specified within the individual university information pages, contact the university directly to obtain the appropriate application form for part‑time studies.
+You must use the 105 application to apply to part‑time studies at some universities.
+If this information is not specified within the individual university information pages, contact the university directly to obtain more information on how to apply.

-Note: Use the 105 application if you are applying to Ryerson University for Midwifery as well as another Ryerson degree program or a program at another university.
-Otherwise, contact Ryerson directly for more information.
+Note: Use the 105 application if you are applying to Toronto Metropolitan University for Midwifery as well as another Toronto Met degree program or a program at another university.
+Otherwise, contact Toronto Met directly for more information.

 Applying to a University Where You Previously Registered